 It's Halloween and what better way to celebrate than to travel deep in the psyche of H.R.
 Giger?
-Dark Seed 2 began development as soon as the first game hit store shelves and became a hit (it surprisingly won the prestigious Codie award in 1992 against the more popular likes of King's Quest VI, Indiana Jones and the Fate of Atlantis and Ultima VII).
-The result of such a success is sequels and one was finally in December of 1995...
+Dark Seed 2 began development as soon as the success of the first game was evident when it hit store shelves and became a surprise hit (it even won the prestigious Codie award in 1992 against the more popular likes of King's Quest VI, Indiana Jones and the Fate of Atlantis and Ultima VII).
+The result of such a success is sequels and one finally arrived in the December of 1995...

 A lot has changed in the three years since the first Dark Seed came out.
 For starters, the adventure genre had far stiffer competition with LucasArts and Sierra riding high at the top of their game.
 Compared to its peers, the original comes off as all style and no substance.
 These faults didn't go unnoticed.
 Producer David Mullich, who at the time was also working as the designer for I Have No Mouth and I Must Scream, saw that more effort needed to be put into the story.
 The result is a sequel that's superior in almost every way, even if it doesn't have the same gravitas of Harlan Ellison's classic.